RLesur/chrome_print_shiny/.github/ISSUE_TEMPLATE/will-be-low-to-answer.md

 ---
-name: Will be low to answer
+name: Will be slow to answer
 about: I certainly will not answer to your questions here
 title: ''
 labels: ''